igrigorik/vimgolf/README.md

 ### mongo-db

-It is possible to get a fully functionnal mongodb instance through docker, see http://pierrepironin.fr/docker-et-mongodb/ for help.
+It is possible to get a fully functionnal mongodb instance through docker.

 ```
 docker pull mongo